-The first six graphs below show the historical weekly performance of each Reference Currency relative to each Base Currency expressed in terms of the conventional market quotation (in the case of a Reference Currency relative to the U.S. dollar, the amount of the applicable Reference Currency that can be exchanged for one U.S. dollar, and, in the case of a Reference Currency relative to the Japanese yen, the amount of the Japanese yen that can be exchange for one unit of the applicable Reference Currency, which we refer to in this term sheet as the exchange rate) as shown on Bloomberg Financial Markets, from January 7, 2005 through May 7, 2010.
-The exchange rates of the Brazilian real, the Indonesian rupiah and the Turkish lira at approximately 11:00 a.m., New York City time, on May 10, 2010 were 1.7710, 9075.0000 and 1.5621, respectively, relative to the U.S. dollar, and 52.3047, 0.0102 and 61.2644, respectively, relative to the Japanese yen.
+The first five graphs below show the historical weekly performance of each Reference Currency relative to the Japanese yen expressed in terms of the conventional market quotation (which is the amount of Japanese yen that can be exchanged for one unit of the applicable Reference Currency, which we refer to in this term sheet as the exchange rate) as shown on Bloomberg Financial Markets, from January 6, 2006 through January 28, 2011.
+The exchange rates of the Canadian dollar, the Australian dollar and the New Zealand dollar, the Brazilian real and the United States dollar, on February 1, 2011 were 82.12, 82.25, 63.57, 48.8150 and 81.35, respectively.

 The exchange rates displayed in the graphs below are for illustrative purposes only and do not form part of the calculation of the Basket Return.
-The value of the Basket, and thus the Basket Return, increases when the individual Reference Currencies appreciate in value against the individual Base Currencies.
-Therefore, the Basket Return is calculated using Spot Rates for each Reference Currency relative to each Base Currency expressed as the amount of the applicable Base Currency per one unit of the applicable Reference Currency, which is the inverse of the conventional market quotation for each Reference Currency relative to the U.S. dollar set forth in the applicable graph below and which is largely consistent with the conventional market quotation for each Reference Currency relative to the Japanese yen set forth in the applicable graphs below.
+The value of the Basket, and thus the Basket Return, increases when the individual Reference Currencies appreciate in value against the Japanese yen.
+Therefore, the Basket Return is calculated using Spot Rates for each Reference Currency relative to the Japanese yen expressed as the amount of Japanese yen per one unit of the applicable Reference Currency, which is largely consistent with the conventional market quotation for each Reference Currency relative to the Japanese yen set forth in the first five graphs below.

-The last graph on the following page shows the weekly performance of the Basket from January 7, 2005 through May 7, 2010, assuming that the Basket Closing Level on January 7, 2005 was 100, that each Reference Currency relative to each Base Currency had the weighting specified on the front cover of this term sheet and that the exchange rates of each Reference Currency relative to each Base Currency, as adjusted to be expressed as a number of units of the applicable Base Currency per one unit of the Reference Currency (i.e., the inverse of the rates set forth above), on the relevant dates were the Spot Rates on such dates.
-The exchange rates and the historical weekly Basket performance data in such graph were determined using the rates reported by Bloomberg Financial Markets (as adjusted to reflect a number of units of the applicable Base Currency per one unit of the applicable Reference Currency) and may not be indicative of the Basket performance using the Spot Rates of the Reference Currencies relative to the Base Currencies that would be derived from the applicable Reuters pages.
+The last graph on the following page shows the weekly performance of the Basket from January 6, 2006 through January 28, 2011, assuming that the Basket Closing Level on January 6, 2006 was 100, that each Reference Currency had the weighting specified on the front cover of this term sheet and that the exchange rates of each Reference Currency relative to the Japanese yen, as adjusted to be expressed as a number of Japanese yen per one unit of the applicable Reference Currency (i.e., the inverse of the rates set forth above) on the relevant dates were the Spot Rates on such dates.
+The exchange rates and the historical weekly Basket performance data in such graph were determined using the rates reported by Bloomberg Financial Markets (as adjusted to reflect a number of Japanese yen per one unit of the Basket performance using the Spot Rates of the Reference Currencies relative to the Japanese yen that would be derived from the applicable Reuters pages.

-JPMorgan Structured Investments - Buffered Return Enhanced Notes Linked to the Performance of an Equally Weighted Basket of Three Currencies Relative to Each of the U.S. Dollar and the Japanese Yen
+JPMorgan Structured Investments - Digital Plus Buffered Notes Linked to the Performance of an Equally Weighted Basket of Five Currencies Relative to the Japanese yen